 Exercise therapy has been shown in research to reduce elbow pain symptoms, and help restore normal daily activity.

-In cases of epicondylitis, approximately 80-95 percent of patients have success with non-surgical treatment.
+In cases of epicondylitis (tennis elbow and golfers elbow), approximately 80-95 percent of patients have success with non-surgical treatment.
 Mobilisation and movement of the elbow, similar to ‘mulligan physiotherapy methods’, aid in the treatment of lateral epicondylitis (‘tennis elbow’).
 These help reduce pain and increase grip strength and function.

 In chronic cases, muscle energy technique (MET) therapy (which is a part of osteopathic treatment) improved lateral epicondylitis sufferers strength, functional status, and reduced the elbow pain, more effectively than corticosteroid injection treatment in chronic lateral epicondylitis.
 This leads to the authors’ conclusion that ‘muscle energy techniques’ may be a superior modality in the management of chronic lateral epicondylitis’.
 Additionally, manual myofascial point treatment (trigger point therapy and myofascial treatment) alongside mobilisation treatments, yielded a positive outcome in chronic lateral epicondylitis.